reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 Here is a recently published [PyLadies Overview](https://prith13.github.io/posts/2018/11/pyladies-overview/).

 ### Foundational
 The proportion of women graduating with degrees in statistics (44%) is significantly greater than those graduating in computer science (19%).
-The pipeline of R users and statisticians is rich with women as compared to computer science.
+The pipeline of R users and statisticians is rich with women compared to computer science.

 <p>
 <iframe width="750" height="500" src="https://datastudio.google.com/embed/reporting/1C8ouhyJ9WVyvGftSkkAhiEqAuWvksE5n/page/yr0c" frameborder="0" style="border:0" allowfullscreen></iframe>